 You can also listen to “Quick Bites: Creole Italian,” a longer version of my interview with WWNO’s Poppy Tooker for an upcoming episode of Louisiana Eats!

-Here I am cooking spaghetti and meatballs and talking Creole Italian with Ann Maloney of nola.com and Liz Williams of the Southern Food and Beverage Museum:
+Here I am cooking spaghetti and meatballs and talking Creole Italian with Ann Maloney of nola.com (who did a nice write up of the book you may find here) and Liz Williams of the Southern Food and Beverage Museum:

 NEW ORLEANS: Friday, June 8, 2018.
 Summer Giving Table in support of the Southern Foodways Alliance.
 Napoleon House.